kostas-pa/LFITester/README.md

 • Then run ```pip3 install -r requirements.txt``` and ```sudo ./setup.sh```

-• After that you can simply run LFITester as a command.
+• After that you can simply run lfitester as a command.

 ```
 $python3 LFITester.py